AdobeDocs/experience-manager-cloud-service.en/help/compliance/data-privacy-and-protection-readiness/aem-readiness.md

 * AEM does not include any out-of-the-box tooling to support the privacy requests workflow.

-  * Adobe provides documentation and procedures for the customer's privacy administrator, or AEM administrator, or both, enabling them to manually run requests related to the privacy regulations.
+  * Adobe provides documentation and procedures for the customer's privacy administrator, AEM administrator, or both, enabling them to manually run requests related to the privacy regulations.

 Adobe is providing procedures for handling privacy requests related to Access, Delete, and Opt-Out for Adobe Experience Manager as a Cloud Service.
-Sometimes, there are APIs available that can be called from a customer developed portal or scripts to help with automation.
+For some cases there are APIs available that can be called from a customer developed portal, or scripts to help with automation.

 The following diagram illustrates what a privacy request workflow might look like (illustrated using Adobe Experience Manager 6.5):